While our dashboard is under development, the same steps can be performed using the endpoints available in the API reference.

 is the unique identifier for your organization and the Partner-ID

 is the unique identifier for the namspace you just created.
-Both can be copied from the dashboard.Subscribe to webhook events
+Both can be copied from the dashboard.If you prefer to use the command line, you can run this request but make sure to replace the values in the header with your own.

 https

-header when the event is POSTed to your server.200
+header when the event is POSTed to your server.

 <API Key>